rodrigomarchisilva/marchi_notes/README.md

 ### 👋 About

-- This is a documentation where I take notes about things I learn.
+- This is a repository where I take notes about things I learn, to help me remember things.
-- I use it as a way to keep track of what I learn and to help me remember things.
-- I also use it as a way to help me learn more about things I already know.
+- It's also a way to force me to learn more about content I already know.
+- I might also write down some tips and tricks I find useful, that could help others.
 - Some things might be in english, some in Brazilian portuguese, and some in both.
-- I might also use it to write down some tips and tricks I find useful, that could help others.
 - If you want to use it, feel free to do so.
 If you find any mistakes, or improvements, please let me know.
+- If you find it useful in any way, consider leaving a star for the repository! 😄

 ### 👑 Most Useful Resources